Oil from Section 6 shipwreck cut fouls St. Simons beaches

 According to Himes, the operation’s flotilla of cleanup crews has managed to contain and collect most of the discharged oil within the area surrounding the shipwreck.
 The majority of the oil has been retained inside the EPB, Himes said, as evidenced by the large dark oil cloud on the surface of the water there.
 That oil is being channeled by the incoming tides to the EPB’s western end, where it is being collected in a current buster — a large V-shaped craft designed to corral and collect oily surface water, Himes said.

-Utility tugs inside the EPB are spraying water on the surface to help channel the oily water toward the current buster.
-Additionally, pollution control crews are employing oil skimmer boats and absorbent boom inside and outside of the EPB to collect oily water, he said.
-Another current buster is collecting oily water beyond the EPB, towed by boats connected to either end, he said.
+Utility tugs inside the EPB are spraying water on the surface to help channel the oil toward the current buster.
+Additionally, pollution control crews are employing oil skimmer boats and absorbent boom inside and outside of the EPB to collect oil, he said.
+Another current buster is collecting oil beyond the EPB, towed by boats connected to either end, he said.

-A helicopter has hovered above scene throughout the day, from which veteran environmental cleanup spotter Ray McKeldey has directed the movements on the water below, Himes said.
+Veteran environmental cleanup spotter Ray McKeldey directed the movements of oil on the water from a helicopter which hovered above the scene throughout the day, Himes said.

-But Himes said the EBP appears to be working effectively during this discharge, as indicated by the large dark oil cloud within it.

-“What we are seeing is the barrier doing its job,” Himes said.
-“The ink blotter means the barrier is retaining the oil.
-Otherwise, we would see long ribbons of (dark) oil outside the EPB and we’re not seeing that.”

-The salvage phase to place Section 6 on a barge for transport out of the sound remains on hold while crews addressed the oil discharge, Himes said.
+The salvage phase to place Section 6 on a barge for transport out of the sound will remain on hold while crews address the oil discharge, Himes said.

-The 3,695-metric-ton mass of steel is hanging suspended by tension wire from the arching rafters of the 255-foot-tall VB 10,000.

-At a compatible slack tide within the next couple of days, a dry dock barge will enter through a gate in the EPB and slide between the hulls of the of VB 10,000.
+At a compatible slack tide within the next couple of days, a dry dock barge will enter through a gate in the EPB and slide between the hulls of the VB 10,000.
 The crane vessel will lower the section onto the barge deck.
-Salvage crews will descend and secure the section to the deck.
-Tugboats will then tow the barge and its cargo under the Sidney Lanier Bridge and up the Brunswick River.
-Its final destination is a dismantling site at 615 Bay St. on the East River in Brunswick.
+Tugboats will tow the barge and its cargo under the Sidney Lanier Bridge and up the Brunswick River for dismantling at 615 Bay St. on the East River in Brunswick.

 The removal of Section 6 will leave about 153.5 feet of shipwreck still in the St. Simons Sound.
 For the folks at T&T Salvage who started cutting on the 656-foot-long shipwreck in November, that means one more cut and two more hulking sections to go before it is gone.